lamalab-org/PolyMetriX/docs/splitters.md

 # Splitters

-Classes that help performing the splitting of the dataset into training and validation sets.
+Splitters are used to split the dataset into training, validation, and test sets.
+The splitters are designed to ensure that the training, validation, and test sets are distinct and do not overlap.
+The splitter are used to prevent the data leakage and these splitters tests the model's generalization ability.
+In the PolyMetriX, we have implemented only **Tgsplitter**.
+The other splitters like **KennardStoneSplitter** and **LOCOCVSplitter** are imported from the MOFDScribe package.
+See documentation for MOFDScribe for more information on these splitters [here](https://mofdscribe.readthedocs.io/en/latest/api/featurizers.html).

 ## TgSplitter

 Splitter that uses the glass transition temperature (Tg) to split the dataset.

 This splitter sorts structures by their Tg values and groups them using quantile binning.
 The grouping helps ensure different folds contain distinct Tg ranges, creating stringent validation conditions.
 The splitter also ensures that different folds contain different ranges of Tg values.
+This splitter can also be called as property based extrapolation splitter.

 ### Example